-There is a growing demand for training in counselling and psychotherapy.
+There is a growing demand for counsellor education and supervision.
 Development options at all levels from basic to advanced and an increasing number of individuals from all works of life are asking question such as, “What qualities are required to be a good Counsellor?”; “What is expected of someone who is seeking to work as a Counsellor?”, “What training is available before one can practice as a qualified Counsellor?”

 Registered Counsellor Qualities

 To be effective one must enjoy dealing directly with the public while being very discreet in handling their sensitive and personal information.
 It is a basic need to have positive communication skills and having an ability to relate and listen, not just hear what a client is saying.
 In a conversation where there is a need to understand a client, active listening is a skill that you must develop, you should also be almost journalistic in the way that you ask insightful relevant questions to encourage a client to have enough confidence in you that they are ready to open up and talk freely in your presence.
 There is a need to keep concise and correct client reports to enable a path to the ultimate goal to be tracked and achieved.

 A Counsellor is never judgmental building relationships by having respect, patience, empathy and a desire to help a client.